marcellui/marcellui/README.md

 ### Problem

-Why is your app needed?
-Background information around any pain points or other reasons.

 app is needed for an interactive portfolio for myself to give to employers and prospective individuals who are interested in myself.
 Interactive porfolio with an AI chat feature would be useful because it allows for employers and individuals with questions about me to be answered without me being online or wait for a response via email.

 ### User Profile

-Who will use your app?
-How will they use it?
-Any special considerations that your app must take into account.

 employers and other individuals interested in me will use this app. they will use it to view my about me and projects and resume.  there are no special considerations that must be taken into account

 ### Features

-List the functionality that your app will include.
-These can be written as user stories or descriptions with related details.
-Do not describe _how_ these features are implemented, only _what_ needs to be implemented.

 home page with a nav bar with the tabs (home/about/projects/resume). the home page has a quick intro about me.